aishup7/Serverless_Web_Application-AWS/README.md

 # STEP 6 : Invoke API gateway from web page.
 1. Open AWS console and navigate to AWS Lambda console.
-1. Update the simple web page like this [index NW.txt](https://github.com/aishup7/Serverless_Web_Application-AWS/files/12777547/index.NW.txt) [replace your Api gateway url saved earlier!]
+2. Update the simple web page like this [index NW.txt](https://github.com/aishup7/Serverless_Web_Application-AWS/files/12777547/index.NW.txt) [replace your Api gateway url saved earlier!]
-2. Compress this text file into a zip file.
+3. Compress this text file into a zip file.
-i.
-Select drag & drop method and drop the zip file.
+	1. Select drag & drop method and drop the zip file.
 4. Click on domain url to view.

 # References :